lorenzetti-hep/lorenzetti/README.md

 [![DOI](https://zenodo.org/badge/248031762.svg)](https://zenodo.org/badge/latestdoi/248031762)

 Lorenzetti is built on top of standard simulation technology employed on HEP experiments ([Pythia](http://home.thep.lu.se/~torbjorn/Pythia.html) and [Geant](https://geant4.web.cern.ch)).
-Lorenzetti's concept design was greatly inspired in the [Athena framework](https://gitlab.cern.ch/atlas/athena).
 It is provided as a tool for the HEP community to freely exploit the full potential of calorimetry data.
-We expect that it enables the community to fill the gap for R&D in calorimetry by providing:
+We expect that it enables the community to fill the gap for R&D in calorimetry technology for parsing by providing:

  - Simulated low-level calorimetry information;
  - Free-to-use data.